AlgoLab/pangebin/doc/gfa/panassembly_with_contigs.md

-# Pan-assembly graph (with Skesa and Unicycler contigs)
+# Pan-assembly graph (with SKESA and Unicycler contigs)

 ## Header